 Fish n’ chips on the beach…

-A real treat with a cold beer on a sunny evening.
+Real treat with a cold beer on a sunny evening.

 Next to the car park the Godrevy Cafe is a great place to enjoy lunch al-fresco.